antoniovazevedo/42cursus-3.philosophers/README.md

 - `number_of_times_each_philosopher_must_eat` (optional) must be >= 0

 ## Initialization
-- Create main struct
 - Create fork struct for each fork (same as philosopher count)
 	- init fork mutex
-- Create philosopher struct for each philosopher
+- For each philosopher:
-	- include pointer for left and right forks
+	- create philosopher struct (include pointer for left and right forks)
+	- create main struct (with input args + philosopher struct)
-- Start a thread for each philosopher
+	- start a thread for each philosopher (with main struct as parameter)